Math 627 - Introduction to Parallel Computing

 as well; by distributing the data across several processors, problems

 of previously unsolvable size can now be tackled in reasonable time.

-The most common library of parallel computing instructions today for
+the most common library of parallel communication commands today for

 used to solve large application problems in practice.

 Registered students in this course will gain access to the resources

 in the UMBC High Performance Computing Facility

 Installed in Fall 2009, the current machine is the